newtykip/johnny/readme.md

 - generate a list of dependencies in this readme file with thank yous to the developers!
 Do the same for contributors!
 We love open-source!
 - web dashboard (I dread this, if someone would like to help give me a shout :])
 - come up for a new name for this thing or rename the **johnny** flag to avoid potential confusion
+- image server for animal commands (and so that i can stop depending on imgur for the johnny photos and allow for easy image submission!)

 and much much more (: